Divorce and selling a home, they say, are on the list of the most stressful events a person can go through in their lives.

-The divorce rate of course opens up the opportunity for Realtors to be helping those that need to sell what usually amounts to their largest marital asset.
+The divorce rate, of course, opens up the opportunity for Realtors to be helping those that need to sell what usually amounts to their largest marital asset.

-Both parties should really be thinking about what it is that they would like to do.
-Does one party want to sell and the other wants the home?
+Both parties should be thinking about what they would like to do.
+Does one party want to sell, and the other wants the home?

 Possible Tax Benefits Selling a Home During Divorce

-The current capital gains tax law when selling your personal residence allows for an exclusion of up to $250,000 in profit if you are single and $500,000 if married!
+The current capital gains tax law when selling your residence allows for an exclusion of up to $250,000 in profit if you are single and $500,000 if married!

 A couple may apply for this tax break if they file a joint tax return.
-If you choose to file separately, each partner can still claim up to $250,000 on their tax return, provided that they still meet the two-out-of-five years in the home qualification.
+If you choose to file separately, each partner can still claim up to $250,000 on their tax return, provided they still meet the two-out-of-five years living in the home qualification.

-If the parties have owned the home for a significant amount and there has been a large equity growth this can amount to a significant tax savings.
-If one party chooses to remain in the home but plans on selling in the near future there could be quite a difference in tax savings.
+If the parties have owned the home for a significant amount and there has been considerable equity growth, this can amount to substantial tax savings.

-If they end up keeping the marital home there are times when they later realize that maybe taking on such a large debt and all the expenses that come along with home ownership was not such a good idea.
+If they end up keeping the marital home, there are times when they later realize that maybe taking on such a large debt and all the expenses that come along with home ownership was not such a good idea.

-So many couples getting a divorce underestimate what it’s going to cost them to live once the divorce is finalized.
+So many couples getting divorced underestimate what it will cost them to live once the divorce is finalized.
 One of the things that should be done when contemplating keeping the home is to develop a comprehensive budget before you lock yourself into a divorce settlement.

 The emotional side of things should also be considered as well.
-Does the home have treasured memories shared together or is it a place you would rather forget about?
+Does the home have treasured memories shared, or is it a place you would rather forget about?

 Selecting a Real Estate Agent in Divorce

-When couples go through a nasty divorce selecting a Realtor is something that most are not going to do as it will more than likely be court appointed.
+When couples go through a nasty divorce, selecting a Realtor is something that most are not going to do as it will more than likely be court appointed.

-The agent should have their own website that comes up on local internet searches, as well as placing your home in the most traveled consumer sites for looking at properties.
+The agent should have their own website that comes up on local internet searches and place your home in the most traveled consumer sites for looking at properties.

 These are the type of things that make a difference and help your home stand out from the competition.

-Given there are two parties involved who might not be sharing the same roof anymore, you are going to want to work with someone who understands the nature of divorce and all the feelings that come with it.
+Given that two parties might not be sharing the same roof anymore, you will want to work with someone who understands the nature of divorce and all the feelings that come with it.

-When I am hired to represent a couple in a divorce I want them both to be present for any interviews that take place.
+When I am hired to represent a couple in a divorce, I want them both to be present for any interviews that take place.
 I want them to know that I represent both of them equally.

-Adding a home sale on top of it can make you feel like your life is totally upside down.
-Making the home sale process go as smooth as possible is always one of my missions.
+Adding a home sale on top of it can make you feel like your life is really upside down.
+Making the home sale process go as smoothly as possible is always one of my missions.

-Related Real Estate articles:
+Related Real Estate Articles: